- Criminology with Forensic Investigation

 BSc (Hons) — 2025 entry Criminology with Forensic Investigation

 On this course you will explore the causes of criminal behaviour, the principles of the criminal justice system, and the key elements of crime scene investigation.
-Using our new forensic flat, you'll get hands-on experience to learn about crime scene methods and analysing how you can apply them in a controlled environment.
-You'll develop wide range of investigative, practical, and communication skills that are attractive to employers.
+Using our new crime scene flat, you'll get hands-on experience to learn about crime scene methods and analysing how you can apply them in a controlled environment.
+You'll develop a wide range of investigative, practical, and communication skills that are highly sought after by employers.

 Why choose